ohadschn/letsencrypt-webapp-renewer/README.md

 ## Configuration
 The `letsencrypt-webapp-renewer` WebJob is configured via [Web App Settings](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-configure#application-settings).
-1. Set `letsencrypt:webApps` to a semicolon-delimited list of Azure Web App names for which certificate renewal should take place
+1. Set `letsencrypt:webApps` to a semicolon-delimited list of Azure Web App names for which certificate renewal should take place.
 1. For each Web App specified in `letsencrypt:webApps`, set the following app setting with the proper values as noted down in the last preparation step above (replacing `webAppName` with the actual Web App name):
    1. `letsencrypt:webAppName-subscriptionId`
    1. `letsencrypt:webAppName-tenantId`